Oze marshland [尾瀬]

-Oze is one of most popular marshlands in Japan, and is located on the border between Fukushima and Gunma Prefectures.
+Oze is one of most popular marshlands in Japan.

-And there are Mount Shibutsu (2,228 m, "Shibutsusan" in Japanese) to the west and Mount Hiuchi (2,356 m, "Hiuchigatake" in Japanese) to the east.
+Around Ozegahara, there are Mount Shibutsu (至仏山, 2,228 m, "Shibutsusan" in Japanese) to the west and Mount Hiuchi (燧ヶ岳, 2,356 m, "Hiuchigatake" in Japanese) to the east.

-There is a lake "Oze-numa" at the south foot of Mount Hiuchi.
+And there is a lake Oze-numa (尾瀬沼) at the south foot of Mount Hiuchi.

 The size of total protected area is about 8,690 hectares, and the whole area is called "Oze".

 It is forbidden to drive cars in this area.